sriramab/gamamanual/WikiOnly/DevelopingExtensions/CreatingAReleaseOfGama.md

 You can additionally create an icon (`Model.icns`) for these files, which needs to reside in `Gama.app/Contents/Resources` next to `icon.icns`.
 An example of icon is available in the plugin `msi.gama.application/macosx`.

+## On Windows OS
+No specific step to do.
+After select the link `Eclipse Product export wizard`, choose the directory for the export by click on Browse button, in Destination section.
+Then, click on Finish.

 ## Configure your IDE in order to allow multi-platform builds

 * Open Eclipse Preferences